 Soil water retention curves

-The Gardener equation fit converged for all experimental units (Figure 4), with a ranging from 0.001 to 0.284, and n ranging from 0.45 to 1.49 (supplemental material).
+The Gardner equation fit converged for all experimental units (Figure 4), with a ranging from 0.001 to 0.284, and n ranging from 0.45 to 1.49 (supplemental material).
 Cover cropping did not significantly affect either parameter.